Consensys/eth-lightwallet/README.md

 These are the interface functions for the keystore object.
 The keystore object holds a 12-word seed according to [BIP39][] spec.
 From this seed you can generate addresses and private keys, and use the private keys to sign transactions.

 Note: Addresses and RLP encoded data are in the form of hex-strings.
 Hex-strings do not start with `0x`.

+### `keystore.createVault(options, callback)`

+The current recommended keystore construction method.
+Has popular defaults, handles salting internally, and is the easiest interface to use.

+#### Options

+* password: (mandatory) A string used to encrypt the vault when serialized.
+* seedPhrase: (optional) A twelve-word mnemonic used to generate all accounts.
+* salt: (optional) The user may supply the salt used to encrypt & decrypt the vault, otherwise a random salt will be generated.
+* hdPathString: (optional) The user may provide a `BIP39` compliant HD Path String.
+The default is `m/0'/0'/0'`.

 ### `keystore.deriveKeyFromPassword(password, callback)`